OpenTelegramFiles/TGbotPHP/README.md

 # the best practice
 is setup the webhook passing in the GET parameter the API TOKEN of telegram, in the "api" variable.

+# this lib is ready to use?

+this lib is ready for small use, is W.I.P. and fastly updated.